3 Types of Captive Insurance Structures

 Choosing Between the Captive Insurance Structures

-The type of captive insurance structure or risk retention group that’s right for your business is dependent in a large part on the size of your company.
+The type of captive insurance structure that’s right for your business is dependent in a large part on the size of your company.

 It’s important to find a captive insurance management firm experienced in various captive insurance structures to help you determine which strategy is the best for your business.
 Trust Venture Captive Management to insure your business.